Search for AI Tools

 Key features

-• Extensible with plugins and extensions
+• Extensible with plugins and themes.

-• Built-in support for cross-referencing
+• Built-in support for version control.

 Pros

-• Free and open-source
+• Free to use and open-source.

-• Highly customizable and extensible
+• Highly customizable with themes and extensions.

 Cons

-• Steep learning curve for beginners
+• Steep learning curve for beginners.

-• Complex configuration for advanced features
+• Complex configuration for advanced features.

 DocFX homepage